 Heather and her two teenage sons were homeless and searching for temporary shelter when she contacted Housing Initiatives of Princeton and spoke with then-Board Chair Ruth Scott.
 “I couldn’t see beyond the fact that I was homeless and I had these two children with me,” Heather remembers.

 That December, the family moved into a 2-bedroom HIP home in a mixed-income complex in Princeton.
 Because they were in transitional housing the two boys, ages 15 and 16 when they moved in, were able to continue to attend the West-Windsor Plainsboro High School North, ranked 16th in the state of New Jersey.

 “It didn’t feel like a shelter; it felt like a home.
 That is what attracted me to it,” explains Heather.

-In October of 2012, the family transitioned into an affordable apartment unit at the Mews at Princeton Junction.
+The following October, the family transitioned into a permanently affordable apartment unit at the Mews at Princeton Junction.
 HIP helped them as they moved on, providing the security deposit for them on this new home.